 The Inspex Inspector generally observes: walls, ceiling, and floors; steps, stairways, balconies, and railings; counters and a representative number of installed cabinets; a representative number of doors and windows.
 The Inspector shall operate a representative number of windows and interior doors and may report signs of abnormal or harmful water penetration into the building or signs of abnormal or harmful condensation on building components.

-Observations made do not necessarily include prediction of future life, compliance with building codes, identification of hazardous materials or odours, renovation or design advice.
+Observations made do not necessarily include prediction of future life, compliance with building regulations, identification of hazardous materials or odours, renovation or design advice.
 Comments written or verbal, about these systems and conditions are informational only.

 Unless identified in the report the Inspector will assume that no harmful or hazardous materials or techniques have been used in the construction.
 The presence or possible consequences of any site contamination will not be researched.

 Services such as TV/cable connection, internet connection, swimming pools and other leisure facilities etc. are not inspected or reported on.

 Where properties are rental properties, it is the duty of the landlord to ensure that the property complies with the requirements of the Housing (Standards for Rented Houses) Regulations 2019 as may be amended from time to time (the "Regulations").
 These Regulations require landlords of rented houses with some exceptions to ensure that such properties meet certain minimum standards.
 The standards relate to structural condition, provision of sanitary facilities, food preparation, storage and laundry, availability of adequate heating, lighting and ventilation, safety of electricity and gas installation, fire safety and refuse facilities.
 The inspection conducted by Inspex seeks to highlight to landlords areas where there may be potential health and safety concern in the property in accordance with the Regulations.